james-priest/mws-restaurant-stage-1/docs/stage2.md

 > Run the following command to build & serve the optimized site.
 >
 > ```bash
-> grunt serve:dist
+> gulp serve:dist
 > ```
 >
-> This will start the server at http://localhost:8000.
+> This will start the server at `http://localhost:8000`.
 >
 > ##### Build System
 > If you want to develop you can use the following commands.